lxtGH/lxtGH.github.io/_pages/about.md

 # 🔥 News
+- *2022.11*：One paper on Video Scene Graph Generation and Segmentation (PVSG) is accepted by CVPR-2023.
 - *2022.11*：Two paper on Video Scene Understanding is accepted by T-PAMI.
 - *2022.09*：One paper on Neural Collapse is accepted by NeurIPS-2022.
 - *2022.08*： &nbsp;🎉🎉 Join the MMLab@NTU S-Lab!
 Our four works (Video K-Net, PanopticPartFormer, FashionFormer, and PolyphonicFormer in CVPR-22/ECCV-22) code are all released.
 Check out my github homepage.